-The concept of mixed-use buildings is not new but its popularity has ebbed and flowed throughout the centuries.
+The concept of mixed-use buildings is not new, but its popularity has ebbed and flowed throughout the centuries.
 Most recently, the concept of living, working, shopping, and socializing all within a small geographical area has once again been revived.
-Let’s explore exactly what mixed-use buildings are and the benefits of owning and operating one.
+Let’s explore exactly what mixed-use buildings are and what the benefits are of owning and operating them.

 What is a Mixed-Use Building?

 Mixed-use buildings are defined as combinations of residential, commercial, industrial, and retail spaces within close proximity to one another forming live-eat-work communities.
 Think of a traditional “Main Street” in an old-time town, where businesses and shops lined the street and residential homes naturally rooted around that source.
 Many of the ground floor businesses on Main Streets housed upper floor dwellings for the owner or renters to live.
 As zoning laws progressed, we were then regulated on which businesses could function where thus blurring the live-eat-work style of the community.